ap-java-aut/workshop-content/README.md

 - **ta:** This directory contains answers to the week’s problems or projects, editable .docx files, and everything the teaching assistants need but the students don't.
 - **student:** This directory holds content intended for students, including PDF files of documents, project templates, assignments, videos, and everything they need to complete the work for that week.
+Also, there's a README.md file, which outlines that week's learning process for students.

 ## TA contribution